czlee/jadeite/readme.md

 - **Use object-oriented structures to minimize duplication.**

   This isn't just a theoretical thing.
 It makes it easier to "mix and match" experiment structures.
+Most experiment structures share common code in various ways; an object-oriented approach allows implementations to be written (and fixes and improvements to be made) in exactly one place.

 - **Write everything to files straight away in a text-based form.**